 Leaflet promo from 1940 advertising a “Husky pup from Satan” giveaway by a soft drink company.

 Satan, who was already a mature dog prior to the commencement of the trek, would pass away during Leland’s time in Pennsylvania and he and Ruth buried him there.
 Somewhere in all this, Leland would also come to lose his photogenic fur outer garments during his Pennsylvania travels in the spring of 1940.
 Leland would return to New York afterwards and sell the remaining dog team to the Explorer’s Club for $100 apiece and then he would also leave Ruth behind so that he could return to Canada to enlist in the war effort.
 The relationship was strong enough, however, to survive that and he would later return to hook up again with Ruth and bring her with him back to Canada, where they would ultimately marry and settle down together on the west coast.

 Article about Leland’s lost fur garments in rural Pennsylvania as published in The Paterson, New Jersey Morning Call on March 4, 1940.

 It appears Hector Despins tried a similar approach as the fair ended.
 A newspaper article from the summer of 1941 shows that he is still in the American northeast doing promotional appearances and outwardly homesick whilst “hoping to wed some nice, wealthy American girl”.
 Hector would eventually return to Canada and would work driving bulldozers building the Alaska Highway in the early 1940s before returning to northern Manitoba and settling down in Thompson.

-Once there, scroll down to the photo of the embroidered patch of The Pas and a dog sled team and then you can pick up the storyline again in chronological sequence at that point:
+Once there, scroll down to the photo of the Embroidered Patch of The Pas; at that point you can pick up the storyline again in chronological order.